TULiberalArts/Asian-and-Middle-Eastern-Languages-and-Studies/pages/next-stops.md

 keywords: 'transfer, apply, visit, College of Liberal Arts, careers'
 # custom variables
 ---
-## Careers and Beyond
-Our students go on to careers and graduate education in a wide range of fields, from business and government to education and the media.
-In addition to language skills, our programs provide students with talents that prove useful in many professions.
-You will graduate with strong experience in written and oral communication, multicultural and interpersonal relations, analytical and creative thinking, and research and information literacy.

 ## Make your Declaration
 The College of Liberal Arts has the largest selection of academic offerings at Temple University.
 Our students have the flexibility to explore all of their interests – from the humanities and social sciences to business and the media arts.